Tony-Ivanova/SoftUni/JS Courses/04.02. CSS Advanced/README.md

  &nbsp; :white_check_mark: Creating an effective work process
  &nbsp; :white_check_mark: Working with pre- and postprocessors
  &nbsp; :white_check_mark: Animating elements and transitions using CSS
- &nbsp; :white_check_mark: Using instruments for a better work flow
+ &nbsp; :white_check_mark: Using instruments for a better workflow